 UNE-Exercise and Conditioning for Easier Living

-U-ExCEL is an auxiliary program of the Department of Geriatric Medicine that contracts with area organizations and housing environments to provide fitness and wellness programming and education.
+U-ExCEL is an auxiliary program of the Division of Geriatrics that contracts with area organizations and housing environments to provide fitness and wellness programming and education.

 U-ExCEL is a functional fitness program that promotes the broad spectrum of health for older adults living in the community, in nursing homes, assisted living settings, or in independent housing on life care campuses.
 U-ExCEL encompasses individuals' health and fitness goals along with current medical diagnoses to improve or maintain function through the provision of functional fitness techniques including strength, balance, endurance, nutrition and other supportive wellness interventions.